 Skilling is a European CFD broker that has been in business since 2018.
 They recently expanded their suite of products, and started growing into a global broker.
-They are licensed and regulated in European by CySEC Cyprus, and in Seychelles by the FSA.
+They are licensed and regulated in the European Union by CySEC Cyprus, and in Seychelles by the FSA.

 For complaints and withdrawal problems, read this.